poojabhat1690/refine-pipeline/README.md

               e. track = refSeq genes
               f. table = refFlat
-            2. select bed format and 3' UTR. further processing has been done in the script : getAnnotations.Rmd
+            2. select bed format and 3' UTR. further processing has been done in the script : pipeline/pre-processing/getAnnotations.Rmd

 1. assign gene names of refSeq annotations from refFlat annotations - this is done based on the chromosome, start and end positions, only retain annotations of main chromosomes (1:19,X,y)
 2. separate refSeq mRNA annotations (id : "NM...") and non-coding RNA annotations (id : NR...) - refSeq_mrna_utrsPresent.txt,  refSeq_ncrna_utrsPresent.txt